BruggerA1/toDoList/README.md

 # TO DO

-+ Clean Up itemCard Logic
++ Re-eval index/UI/etc
++ Refine objects